Shangri-La: Manufacturing Paradise

 Yunnan moved fastest.

 Four years later, in December 2001, Beijing made it official: Zhongdian was formally renamed Shangri-La.

-A county of 160,000 people had acquired one of the most recognized place names in the English language overnight.
+A county of 160,000 people had acquired one of the most recognized place names in the English language.
 A fictional place had been made real by administrative decree.

 Shangri-La: A Name That Built an Industry